AssetFetch/spec/spec.md

 Clients SHOULD display the `response_id` and `message` fields to the user if a query was unsuccessful, as indicated by the HTTP status code.

-### The `data` field
+### The `datablock_collection` template
-Nearly all provider endpoint responses have a `data` field at some place in their structure requirements.
-This data field contains most of the relevant information for any resource and always has the same general structure which is explained in more detail in the [Datablocks section](#datablocks).
+This object contains most of the relevant information for any resource and always has the same general structure, described in this section.

 | Field | Format | Required | Description |
 | --- | --- | --- | --- |